axpirina/Stazione-Metereologikoa/README.md

 # Weather Station Based on ESP8266

-We have developed a weather station based on ESP8266.
-It will measure Temperature (ºC) and Humidity (%) and display them on the **Thingsboard DEMO** platform.
-It will also trigger an alarm for humidity at a specific threshold.
+We have developed a weather station based on the **ESP8266** microcontroller, providing an efficient and cost-effective solution for environmental monitoring.
+This weather station is designed to measure **Temperature (ºC)** and **Humidity (%)**, with the data being displayed on the **Thingsboard DEMO** platform for easy visualization and analysis.

+The system also includes a feature to **trigger an alarm** when the humidity level surpasses a specific threshold, ensuring real-time awareness of critical environmental changes.
+This capability is especially useful in scenarios like agriculture, where maintaining optimal humidity is crucial, or in indoor environments where air quality monitoring is a priority.

+This project not only serves as a practical application of IoT (Internet of Things) principles but also offers an educational platform for students and enthusiasts to explore:
+- **Sensor integration:** Learn how to interface temperature and humidity sensors with the ESP8266.
+- **Data communication:** Understand the MQTT protocol used to send sensor data to the cloud.
+- **Platform interaction:** Explore how Thingsboard visualizes real-time data and allows for advanced analytics.
+- **Alarm systems:** Implement threshold-based alerts for improved responsiveness to environmental changes.

+Digitalizing atmospheric phenomena like temperature and humidity is crucial in addressing modern challenges.
+Precise environmental data enables better decision-making in fields such as agriculture, climate research, and industrial processes.
+By introducing this weather station project, users not only gain technical skills but also contribute to a broader understanding of how digital tools can enhance environmental awareness and sustainability.

+This project showcases the potential of IoT systems in making environmental monitoring accessible, practical, and impactful.
+With the ESP8266 at its core, it paves the way for innovation while providing a foundation for real-world applications.

 ## USAGE